Our 2024 HR compliance calendar is here!

 The term "OSHA compliance" may bring to mind a laundry list of tasks that need checking off.
 While that's partially true, there's a lot more to it.
 OSHA compliance is essentially the act of following all the standards set by OSHA to create a safe working environment.

-It's the roadmap to workplace safety, guiding you through what needs to be in place for employees to be free from hazards.
 This involves everything from ensuring that machinery is in good working condition to providing adequate training for the handling of potentially dangerous equipment.
+This involves coordinating between departments to ensure that safety measures are implemented and consistent throughout the organization.

 Safety Training: Not Just a PowerPoint Presentation

-Also, keep track of who has completed their training and who needs a refresher.
-Use that data to plan your next training sessions.
+Be sure to keep track of who has completed their training and who may be due for a refresher.
+If you've noticed accidents happening in a specific department, you know where to focus your training resources.

 Record Keeping and Reporting Requirements

-But let's add a twist.
-Use these records proactively.
+To stay ahead, use these records proactively.
 Schedule regular meetings to discuss this data and identify patterns.
 That way, you can nip potential issues in the bud before they escalate into real problems.

-Whistleblower Protections and Inspections
+Inspections and Whistleblower Protections

 Making OSHA Part of Your Company Culture